NagiosEnterprises/nrpe/README.SSL.md

 enabled.
-Values are `0` for no additional logging (the default), `1` to log startup SSL/TLS parameters from the nrpe.cfg file, `2` to log the SSL/TLS version of connections, `4` to log which cipher is being used for the connection, `8` to log if client has a cert, and `16` to log details of client's certificate. `-1` will enable all.
+Values are `0` for no additional logging (the default), `1` to log startup SSL/TLS parameters from the nrpe.cfg file, `2` to log the SSL/TLS version of connections, `4` to log which cipher is being used for the connection, `8` to log if the plugin has a cert, and `16` to log details of plugin's certificate. `-1` will enable all.
-This can be especially helpful during client migration, so you can tell which clients have certificates, what SSL/TLS version is being used, and which ciphers are being used.
+This can be especially helpful during plugin migration, so you can tell which plugins have certificates, what SSL/TLS version is being used, and which ciphers are being used.

 <a id=chk></a>